cosmos72/schemesh/README.md

 From version 1.0.0 it also support structured pipelines inspired by nushell, but with shell and Scheme semantics - no need to learn a new language.

+From version 1.0.1, all shell builtins and [Scheme jobs](#scheme-jobs) can also run in background: they are transparently moved to a new subprocess when needed.

 For more complex tasks, it seamlessly integrates a full Lisp REPL backed by Chez Scheme.

 Schemesh can be used as: